ellakoa/postcard-poem/content/posts/a-stick-and-a-float.md

   Navigate flat marshes under vast skies
   watch a myriad of birds dip and dive
   See a dart of electric blue
-  of a kingfisher vanishing from view
+  a kingfisher vanishing from view

   Spy grey herons on spindly legs being statues at the water's edge